admrwlns/JAFN-Hosptal-Billing-System/README.md

 # JAFN-Hospital-Billing-System
-A C-based console application developed that is designed to manage and calculate patient billing for JAFN Hospital, supporting both inpatient and outpatient services.
+A C-based console application that is designed to manage and calculate patient billing for JAFN Hospital, supporting both inpatient and outpatient services.

 ## Overview
 **The Hospital Billing System allows hospital staff to:**